 How to Display Baby Clothes at a Baby Shower

 Searching for baby shower decorations and gift ideas?
-A baby shower closet or a baby shower clothesline are both decorative and a practical way to present many baby clothes as a gift to the mom-to-be.
+A baby shower closet or a baby shower clothesline are both decorative and practical ways to present many baby clothes as a gift to the mom-to-be.

 Presenting baby clothes on a clothesline at a baby shower is more common.
 It displays the clothes and acts as a wall decoration.
-Not all party locations allow you to hang decorations and some are not configured well for display of a clothesline.
-A baby shower closet is a cute alternative to the clothesline that allows you to place it anywhere in the room and select more practical or plain clothes, since each outfit is not on display as a decoration.
+Not all party locations allow you to hang decorations, and some are not configured well for display on a clothesline.
+A baby shower closet is a cute alternative to the clothesline that allows you to place it anywhere in the room and select more practical or plain clothes since each outfit is not on display as decoration.

-The closet can even be something the is re-used later on.
-Perhaps when that little one is a toddler he or she would want to use it for toys, dolls, or dress-up costumes!
+The closet can even be something the is reused later on.
+Perhaps when that little one is a toddler, they would want to use it for toys, dolls, or dress-up costumes!

 Supplies Needed for Your Baby Shower Closet Gift

 - Large sturdy box (note: This is a computer supplies box.
 Boxes can be all sizes, but the width needs to feed your hangers, and the height needs to fit the length of the clothes you will be hanging)

 - Saw (to cut the wooden closet rod to size) and measuring tape

 - Wooden or decorative knobs